Pounderust/ARwallet/README.md

 can help make things easier for users

 //connecting the wallet to the app, working UI components, and hooks that allow building a custom Connect Wallet.

+#embed UI
+To Configure which wallets to display in the ConnectEmbed UI, you need to configure the supportWallets prop in the Provider component that wraps the entire application.

+To display the Recommended tag under the wallet provider, enter the recommended property: true in the wallet configurator function.